-Columbia Global Centers | Nairobi is part of Columbia University’s global network of centers, which together aim to create opportunities in research, scholarship and teaching around the world.
-They also aim to expand Columbia's mission as a global University.
-Our Center serves as a regional hub for research and collaboration as part of Columbia University’s strategy to achieve a global presence and links the continent to Columbia’s scientific rigor, technological innovation, and academic leadership.
-The Center provides Columbia students and academics with a base from which to conduct research in and for Africa.
+Columbia Global Centers in Nairobi is part of Columbia University's worldwide network of 11 centers dedicated to advancing research, scholarship, and teaching on a global scale.
+Our Center is a regional hub for collaboration, connecting Africa with Columbia's scientific expertise, technological innovation, and academic leadership.
+The Center provides Columbia students and academics with a base to conduct research in and for Africa.

-• Enable the highest levels of knowledge and learning in and for Africa.
+- Fostering the highest levels of knowledge and learning in and for Africa.

-• Create a hub for global curriculum and scholarly outreach in the region.
+- Serving as a hub for global curriculum and scholarly outreach in the region.

 The Center works closely with policymakers, governments, and regional and African-based institutions, providing them with objective, science-based advice free of bias or self-interest.
 The Center creates a platform for high-level policy dialogue and a forum that celebrates free speech, good governance, and basic human rights.